ralphlange/opcUaUnifiedAutomation/README.md

 ## Known bugs

-* For big amount of channels, in our test > 800, the epics will break channel access connections after some hours.
+* For a big number of channels, in our test > 800, EPICS will break channel access connections after some hours.
 Need to restart IOC.

-* In the same test drvOpcuaSetup with mode NODEID will not connect to the opcua objects on the server.
+* In the same test, drvOpcuaSetup with mode NODEID will not connect to the OPC UA items on the server.
 No error Message!
-It works relyably but very slow with mode BOTH.
-In this mode each object does its own connection.
+It works reliably but very slow with mode BOTH.
+In this mode, each object does its own connection.

+* Please refer to the [issue tracker](https://github.com/bkuner/opcUaUnifiedAutomation/issues) for more details and current status of bugs and issues.